 4. Beach Read

-In the meantime, January is also a romance writer, and this whole thing had thrown her into disarray.
-When her father died, but also it challenged her views on romance.
+In the meantime, January is also a romance writer, which has thrown her into disarray.
+When her father died, it also challenged her views on romance.
 So she’s trying to write this book.
-On top of all of that, she runs into an old college rival.
+On top of that, she runs into an old college rival.

 Augustus is her literary fiction rival and never took her seriously in college.
-Also, they did not like each other, and they always were butting heads, very different.
-So she runs into him, and they end up striking up a bet that he needs to write a romance book.
+Also, they did not like each other and always were butting heads, very different.
+So she runs into him, and they make a bet that he needs to write a romance book.
 She needs to write literary fiction, and everything goes from there.

 Author: Emily Henry